learningequality/kolibri/docs/dev/plugins.rst

+.. _dev-plugins:

 Plugins
 =======

 The behavior of Kolibri can be extended using plugins.
+The following is a guide to developing plugins.

 .. automodule:: kolibri.plugins.registry